hphelion/documentation/network.howto.md

 ### How to connect a network to the router ### {#ConnectRouter}

 A network connects to the router through an *interface*.
-You must create an interface between the network and router to connect to the network and any instances on that network.
+You must create an interface between the network and router to remotely connect to the network and any instances on that network through the router.

 You connect the network to the router as follows: